-Bodyweight exercises need to be part of your program if you want to get jacked.
+Bodyweight exercises need to be part of your program if you want to get build muscle, burn fat and improve your overall athleticism.

-But not just pushups, sit ups and high rep calisthenics.
+But I’m not just talking basic pushups, sit ups, air squats and high rep calisthenics.

-That’s beginner stuff that won’t build any real muscle.
+That’s beginner stuff that won’t really build muscle beyond your first few months of training.

-We’re talking about really working hard on high tension, advanced bodyweight exercises that can only be done for somewhere between five and ten reps, on average.
+We’re talking about really working hard on high tension, advanced bodyweight exercises that can only be done for somewhere between six and fifteen reps, on average.

 Below is a list of my top 20 bodyweight exercises for size and strength.